hadihojjati/test-raychat/README.md

 ## Test with DB
-  # Use dump.zip file as a sample database.
+  # Use dump.zip file as a sample database. supervisor password : 123456